nzilbb/qb-pairwise-public/README.md

 ![](Figures/NZILBB2.png)

-# Do 'leaders' sound different from 'laggers?
-Exploring the perceptual similarity of New Zealand English voices
+# Do 'leaders' in change sound different from 'laggers?
+The perceptual similarity of New Zealand English voices

 Elena Sheard, Jen Hay, Joshua Wilson Black, Lynn Clark